sequana/rnaseq/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.9.21    * 9/12/2020
+          * Fixed bug in sequana/star_indexing for small genomes (v0.9.7).
+            Changed the rnaseq requirements to benefit from this bug-fix that could lead to seg fault with star aligner for small genomes.
+          * fixed couple of typos in report
 0.9.20    * 7/12/2020
           * BUG in sequana/star rules v0.9.6.
 Fixed in this release.
           * In config file, bowtie section 'do' option is removed.
 This is now